Broad research topics @Psycholinguistics Lab

 Past members

-Graduate students: Apurva, Wasim Odud
+Graduate students: Apurva, Wasim Odud, Mudafia Zafar

 Post-doctoral researchers: Sakshi Bhatia, Benu Pareek